22 Warning Signs Your Vitamins Aren’t Going to Work

 You’re storing them incorrectly

-Markets may store vitamins and minerals incorrectly—they don’t refrigerate the probiotics, for example—and you may store them poorly yourself, for example, if you’re keeping your vitamins in a humid bathroom.
+Markets may store vitamins and minerals incorrectly—they don’t refrigerate the probiotics, for example—and you may store them poorly yourself—if you’re keeping your vitamins in a humid bathroom.
+In fact, the bathroom isn’t an appropriate place for storing other medications because of the humidity and temperature changes.
 Incorrect storage can compromise the effectiveness of your supplements, and they won’t work as well as they could or should.

 This isn’t necessarily a red flag, says Dr. Cooperman, as the pills may contain up to 30 percent more of the active ingredients than the label claims, he says.
 “Companies want to make sure the vitamins remain potent through the date of expiration, so it’s likely that they will contain 100 percent of what is claimed come expiration time.”
 These are the 16 vitamins and supplements that doctors take every day.